DATE World: Additional OEs

 Fort Irwin, California operated a number of its own OEs from 1981 through 1997 that are not officially part of DATE World.
-Set on the fictional island of Tierra Del Diablo: the People's Democratic Republic of Krasnovia, described as an eastern bloc or Warsaw Pact country hostile to the U.S.; the Kingdom of Parumphia, an ally of Krasnovia; and the Republic of the Mojave, (Note: or Mojavia) a U.S. Ally.
+Set on the fictional island of Tierra Del Diablo: the People's Democratic Republic of Krasnovia, described as an Eastern Bloc or Warsaw Pact country hostile to the U.S.; the Kingdom of Parumphia, an ally of Krasnovia; and the Republic of the Mojave, (Note: or Mojavia) a U.S. Ally.
 The exercise typically sees the U.S. defending Mojavia from a Krasnovian invasion.
 Krasnovia is described as using tactics akin to the real-world Russian Federation, "plus one".
 Mojavia is also simulated at 29 Palms, California, but as an adversary instead of an ally.
 Krasnovian civil war is topic of discussion in the book Nonstate Warfare: The Military Methods of Guerillas, Warlords, and Militias by Stephen Biddle.

-The The Joint Readiness Training Center also has some of its own OEs, simulated in The Box.
+The Joint Readiness Training Center also has some of its own OEs, simulated in The Box.
 On the fictional island of Aragon, 2123 nautical miles east of the U.S., are the Republic of Cortina, a U.S. ally; the Republic of Victoria; and the People's Democratic Republic of Atlantica, seemingly unrelated to the Robin Sage Atlantica.

 MCB Quantico runs exercises in an OE called Centralia.
 In some iterations, the trainees are tasked with observing geopolitical activities without intervening.
-In an other, the country is three years into a civil war, and the U.S. is fighting against the insurgent Centralian Revolutionary Force and "neighbouring country" of Montanya.
+In another iteration, the country is three years into a civil war, and the U.S. is fighting against the insurgent Centralian Revolutionary Force and "neighbouring country" of Montanya.

 The U.S. Department of State maintains an OE for training the Foreign Service — the Republic of Z. Set on the east coast of the fictional southern Pacific island of Zyxia, it is bordered by two other OEs: the Republic of X and the Republic of Y. Despite not being classified, little is publicly known of the Zyxian OEs.

 The U.S. Joint Modernization Command's Network Integration Evaluation includes two middle-eastern OEs — Attica, a U.S. ally; and Ellisia, which is invading Attica.
 This exercise is performed at the White Sands Missile Range in New Mexico, and Fort Bliss, Texas.